Ibgboolys/QCT_13/README.md

 ## Overview

-This repository contains the computational implementation and validation code for the **Quantum Condensate Theory (QCT)** framework, submitted to **Progress of Theoretical and Experimental Physics (PTEP)**.
+This repository contains the computational implementation and validation code for the **Quantum Compression Theory (QCT)** framework, submitted to **Progress of Theoretical and Experimental Physics (PTEP)**.

 **Authors:** Boleslav Plhák, Marek Novák **Affiliation:** Independent Researchers, Czech Republic